Mademoiselle and the Doctor

 The current international debate about the right to die - involving legal restrictions, religious objections, and medical ethics - is comprehensively examined in this thought-provoking, illuminating documentary.
 The eponymous protagonists of MADEMOISELLE AND THE DOCTOR are Nigot, a retired French-born professor, and Dr. Philip Nitschke, a proponent of euthanasia who counsels those who want control over their own deaths.

-MADEMOISELLE AND THE DOCTOR shows Nitschke at work, counseling elderly participants in his workshops, demonstrating several "do it yourself" suicide machines (including a "death computer" and a carbon monoxide generator), speaking at a Hemlock Society conference in California (where a bodyguard protects him from religious protestors), experiencing a police raid on his home, and debating with Connie Chung on CNN.
+MADEMOISELLE AND THE DOCTOR shows Nitschke at work, counseling elderly participants in his workshops, demonstrating several "do it yourself" suicide machines, speaking at a Hemlock Society conference in California, experiencing a police raid on his home, and debating with Connie Chung on CNN.
 We see case studies of several of his terminally ill patients, including a heart-rending video diary of a stomach-cancer patient whose right to a peaceful death is prohibited by law.

 It is Lisette Nigot, however, who clearly represents the ultimate test case for a legalized policy of voluntary euthanasia.
 Throughout an extended discussion, this intelligent, rational woman offers articulate and often witty replies to the filmmaker's objections that she has no reason to die.